Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 - It helps to reduce the downtime and even reduces it to zero depending on the application design and deployment approach.
 - It gives a rapid way of rollback of the application in case of a production issue.
-- It helps to build confidence in business users as testing of the new version can be done in Production in isolation before rollout.
+- It helps build confidence in business users as testing the new version can be done in Production in isolation before rollout.

 There are many other patterns used with microservice architecture, like Sidecar, Chained Microservice, Branch Microservice, Event Sourcing Pattern, Continuous Delivery Patterns, and more.